BloomTech-Labs/project-canopy-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-    *  REACT_APP_BACKENDURL - optional for your local development server
+    *  REACT_APP_BACKENDURL - links to the backend server

 # 5️⃣ Content Licenses